ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ## Verifying and Aggregating Reports {#pa-aggregate}

-Once a set of clients have uploaded their reports to the leader, the leader can send them to the helpers to be verified and aggregated.
+Once a set of clients have uploaded their reports to the leader, the aggregators can begin verifying and aggregating them.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-To aggregate a set of reports, the leader sends an AggregateReq to each helper containing those report shares.
-The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.
+To aggregate a subset of reports, the leader sends a sequence of requests to each helper, the first of which contains the helper's encrypted input share.
+After a number of successful requests, the aggregators have recovered shares of a set of valid measurements.

-The exact structure of the aggregation flow depends on the PPM scheme.
+The structure of the aggregation flow is determined by the VDAF [VDAF] being
-Specifically:

-* Some PPM schemes (e.g., Prio) allow the leader to start aggregating reports proactively before all the reports in a batch are received.
-Others (e.g., Hits) require all the reports to be present and must be initiated by the collector.

-* Processing the reports -- especially verifying the proofs -- may require multiple round trips.
+executed:

+* The VDAF specifies the maximum number of rounds of communication that are required before the aggregators determine if their shares are valid.
+The number of requests that are made from the leader to the helpers depends on the number of VDAF rounds.

+* Evaluating the VDAF requires an *aggregation parameter*, which may not be known prior to receiving a client's report.
+For example, the aggregation parameter for Hits [BBCGGI21] is the set of candidate prefixes, which is only known once the collector has recovered the output from the previous collect request.
+On the other hand, PPM tasks that use prio3 [VDAF] can typically begin the process right away because the aggregation parameter is fixed for the duration of the PPM task.

+[OPEN ISSUE: We're missing some flow from the last paragraph to the rest of this intro.]
 Note that it is possible to aggregate reports from one batch while reports from the next batch are coming in.

-This process is illustrated below in {{pa-aggregate-flow}}.
-In this example, the batch size is 20, but the leader opts to process the reports in sub-batches of
-10. Each sub-batch takes two round-trips to process.
+The aggregation flow is illustrated below in {{pa-aggregate-flow}}.
+In this example, the batch size is 20, but the leader opts to process the reports in sub-batches of 10.
+Each sub-batch takes two round-trips to process.
 Once both sub-batches have been processed, the leader can issue an OutputShareReq in order to retrieve the helper's aggregated result.

 In order to allow the helpers to retain minimal state, the helper can attach a state parameter to its response, with the leader returning the state value in